 Cooking Steps

 Step 1.
-Prepare Cooking Station Thoroughly
+Prepare the Cooking Station Thoroughly

 Setting up your cooking station properly takes three key steps before starting this diabetic-friendly stir-fry.